netxms/netxms-doc/admin/windows-event-log-synchronization.rst

      - Severity level.
 Bitmask or comma-separated severity level names are supported in same way as in pre-filter. ``*`` means any severity level.

+If event matches specific rule, then it is accepted or rejected, depending on action set for this rule.
+Unmatched events proceed to subsequent rules.
+If event is not matched by any rule, it is accepted - it is recommended to have ``Filter=reject`` as the last rule to avoid that.

 Agent log mesages related to windows event log synchronization are written with tag ``winsyncevent``.
 For debugging you can add ``DebugTags=winsyncevent:6`` to